 Hominin evolution has not been fully explained.
-Material evidence of the evolutionary paths travelled by the hominin organism increases by the week, but accounts of how the content of hominin cognition developed have not yet produced any visualised model (except in the case of linguistics).
+Material evidence of the evolution of the hominin organism increases by the week, but accounts of how the content of hominin cognition developed have not yet produced any plausible model (except in the case of linguistics).
 This absence is surprising.

 Human beings do not doubt that their abnormally big brains are the basis of cognitive powers unique in the animal kingdom.
 While this still seems self-evident, our increasing appreciation of various modes of animal cognition make it correspondingly harder to define exactly what it is that makes human cognition unique.
 The distinction seems to be increasingly quantitative rather than qualitative.

 Cognition can be described as the correlation of systems of information physically present, down to the quantal level, in the architecture of the brain, and the nervous system more generally.
 The more numerous the systems of information, the more complex the cognition.
 The smallest bit of information, the Shannon S bit, can only be adduced by such a correlation, by its irreducible difference with at least one other bit.
-At this level of irreducibility, human cognition is the correlation of vastly more numerous systems of information than exist in the brain of any other animal.
+At the locus of irreducibility, which like the gene is likely to be more composite than the S bit, human cognition is the correlation of vastly more numerous systems of information than exist in the brain of any other animal.

 This paper will outline a physical model for the evolution of the content of hominin cognition, including Homo sapiens cognition.
 The model is speculative, since the evidence for what happened over the long duration of hominin development is sparse.
 If we had a fly-on-the-wall video of a day in the life of a Homo erectus family, it would help immeasurably.
 We don’t.